intershop/intershop-pwa/docs/guides/migrations.md

 The store action and method `addBasketToNewOrderTemplate` of the OrderTemplatesFacade have been renamed to `createOrderTemplateFromLineItems` and refactored slightly.

+The Intershop PWA specific Pipes `sanitize`, `makeHref` and `htmlEncode` were renamed using the common `ish` prefix that is used for the other custom Pipes as well.
+When migrating all occurrences of these Pipes need to be renamed to `ishSanitize`, `ishMakeHref` and `ishHtmlEncode`.
+The code generation was adapted to generate new Pipes from the beginning with the correct prefixes now.

 ## From 5.0 to 5.1

 The OrderListComponent is strictly presentational, components using it have to supply the data.